 Oblad, Magyar lead UNLV over Vanderbilt 34-10

 NASHVILLE, Tenn.
-(AP) — Kenyon Olbad threw for 172 yards and a pair of touchdowns, Chad Magyar rushed for 116 yards and a touchdown and UNLV beat Vanderbilt 34-10 on Saturday.
+(AP) — Kenyon Oblad threw for 172 yards and a pair of touchdowns, Chad Magyar rushed for 116 yards and a touchdown and UNLV beat Vanderbilt 34-10 on Saturday.

 UNLV (2-4) snapped a four-game losing streak, earning its first-ever road win against an SEC opponent.
 Mountain West schools are 3-2 this season against SEC opponents.
 It was the first-ever matchup between the schools.